-Portfolio Theory and Other Asset Pricing Models
+CHAPTER 24 Portfolio Theory, Asset Pricing Models, and Behavioral Finance

-mericans love mutual funds.
+A mericans love mutual funds.
 By 1985, they had invested about \$495 billion in mutual funds, which is not exactly chicken feed.
-By mid-2006, however, they had invested more than \$9 trillion in mutual funds!
+By May 2009, however, they had invested more than \$10 trillion in mutual funds!
 Not only has the amount of money invested in mutual funds skyrocketed, but the variety of funds is astounding.
-You can buy funds that specialize in virtually any type of asset, funds that specialize in stocks from a particular industry, a particular continent, or a particular country.
+You can buy funds that specialize in virtually any type of asset: funds that specialize in stocks from a particular industry, a particular continent, or a particular country.
 There are money market funds that invest only in Treasury bills and other short-term securities, and there are even funds that hold municipal bonds from a specific state.

-For those of you with a social conscience, you can buy funds that refuse to own stocks of companies that pollute, sell tobacco products, or have workforces that are not culturally diverse.
-For others, there is the "Vice Fund," which invests only in brewers, defense contractors, tobacco companies, and the like.
+For those with a social conscience, there are funds that refuse to own stocks of companies that pollute, sell tobacco products, or have workforces that are not culturally diverse.
+For others, there is the so-called Vice fund, which invests only in brewers, defense contractors, tobacco companies, and the like.

-You can also buy "market neutral funds," which sell some stocks short, invest in others, and promise (perhaps falsely) to do well no matter which way the market goes.
-There is the Undiscovered Managers Behavioral fund that picks stocks by psychoanalyzing Wall Street analysts.
+You can also buy market-neutral funds, which sell some stocks short, invest in others, and promise (perhaps falsely) to do well no matter which way the market goes.
+There is the Undiscovered Managers Behavioral fund, which picks stocks by psychoanalyzing Wall Street analysts.
 And then there is the Tombstone fund, which owns stocks only from the funeral industry.

 You can buy an index fund, which simply holds a portfolio of stocks in an index such as the S&P 500 and doesn't try to beat the market.
 Instead, index funds strive for low expenses and pass the savings on to investors.
-An Exchange Traded Fund, or ETF, actually has its own stock that is traded on a stock exchange.
-Different ETFs hold widely varied portfolios, ranging from the S&P 500 to gold mining companies to Middle Eastern oil companies, and their fees to long-term investors are quite low.
+An exchange traded fund, or ETF, actually has its own stock that is traded on a stock exchange.
+Different ETFs hold widely varied portfolios, ranging from the S&P 500 to gold mining companies to Middle Eastern oil companies, and their fees to longterm investors are quite low.
 At the other extreme, hedge funds, which are pools of money provided by institutions and wealthy individuals, are extremely actively managed-even to the extent of taking over and then operationally managing firms in the portfolio-and have relatively high expenses.